George David Cummins: Doctrine

 Cummins' Evangelical theological persuasions led him to separate from the Episcopal Church, which had, in his mind, been poisoned by the ritualism of the Anglo-Catholic party.
 Before he left the Episcopal Church, Cummins as bishop engaged in a highly provocative Church service in which he presided alongside a Presbyterian clergyman, Dr. John Hall, over Holy Communion at Hall's Fifth Avenue Presbyterian Church.

-Cummins believed that if the pure Evangelical principles of the Reformation were to survive the sacramental and ecclessial theological complications and gaudy ornamentation of the Anglo-Catholic movement, Evangelicals of all denominations must unite.
+Cummins believed that if the pure Evangelical principles of the Reformation were to survive the sacramental and ecclesial theological complications and gaudy ornamentation of the Anglo-Catholic movement, Evangelicals of all denominations must unite.
 He sought "Evangelical Catholicity" based on the ideas of the "Muhlenberg Memorial," authored by the prestigious Evangelical Episcopalian, William Augustus Muhlenberg.
 "Strength to the Protestant cause," declared Muhlenberg, "is one of the objects of this movement [i.e., the Muhlenberg Memorial]."
 Those, "who are true to the Reformation standards" needed to present "a united phalanx against Rome," Muhlenberg explained.
 Cummins embodied this charge.
 And when he could no longer in good conscience serve the Diocese of Kentucky due to Ritualistic advances, he left the Episcopal Church.

 Bishop Cummins left the Episcopal Church due to conflict with Anglo-Catholic theology, one facet of which is the insistence on Apostolical Succession for valid ordinations.
 Cummins felt that such a high view of Episcopacy injured the objectives of the new Re-formed Episcopal Church, which, now formed, sought to provide a unified Evangelical haven for all Reformational Christians in the spirit of "Evangelical catholicity".
 Ironically, Cummins, who preached against a high view of Apostolic Succession, was unwilling to part with it.
-When he left the Episcopal Church, and before he was deposed, he rushed to consecrate another bishop, the somewhat controversial Charles Edward Cheney, as the second bishop of the Re-formed Episcopal Church.
-Thereafter, the Reformed Episcopal Church's orders remained as apostolically valid as any of the Anglo-Catholics.
-They retained a high practice, despite a low view.
+When he left the Episcopal Church, and before he was deposed, he rushed to consecrate another bishop, the somewhat controversial Charles E. Cheney of Christ Church, Chicago, as the second bishop of the Reformed Episcopal Church.
+Thereafter, the Reformed Episcopal Church's orders retained as episcopacy as "ancient and desirable," although other forms of church governments were not unchurched or belittled.